John-Schem/Return_Checker/readme.md

 # Return_Checker

 Checks to see if return values from functions are being consumed.
+Return_Checker is built as a Clang plugin and passed to clang at compilation.
+This allows it to integrate into normal development workflow and produce warnings during the compilation process.

-## How to Build
+## How to Build Plugin

 Suggested environment is Ubuntu 22.04